09/03/2019 | Storage | No Comments

 - Expand the list and locate the desired snapshot that needs to be promoted

 – Volume and array names are obfuscated for privacy purposes.

 – Latest snapshot can be verified if you click on it and expand the Virtual Volume Details-tab.

-- Take note of the snapshot that you’re going to promote to base volume
+- Take note of the snapshot that you’re going to promote to the base volume

 - Stop the corresponding RC Group

-- Use CLI to promote the snapshot to base volume
+- Use CLI to promote the snapshot to a base volume

 promotesv -rcp <snapshot name>

-- You can check the status of the activity using following command
+- You can check the status of the activity using the following command

 showtask -d <task ID>